openharmony/docs/en/device-dev/kernel/kernel-small-debug-trace-other-faqs.md

 You may not directly locate the fault only with the exception information.
 Sometimes, the fault cannot be located due to incorrect register values.
 If you suspect that the fault is caused by heap memory overwriting, you can call  **LOS\_MemIntegrityCheck**  to check the memory pool integrity.
 The  **LOS\_MemIntegrityCheck**  function traverses all nodes in the dynamic memory pool of the system.
 If all nodes are normal, the function returns  **0**  and no information is printed.
 Otherwise, error information is printed.
 This function uses  **\(VOID \*\)OS\_SYS\_MEM\_ADDR**  as the input parameter.

 Generally,  **LOS\_MemIntegrityCheck**  is called before and after the suspected service logic code to locate the heap memory overwriting.
 If the service code is correct,  **LOS\_MemIntegrityCheck**  can be called successfully.
-By doing this, you can narrow down and locate the fault.
+By doing this, you can improve the troubleshooting efficiency.

 ## Locating Memory Overwriting for a Global Variable<a name="section18971311121816"></a>